 Our server isn’t a monolith — it’s a focused set of services:

-- gRPC signaling (Tonic) handles authentication, channels, chat, friends, presence, roles, and moderation
+• API signaling handles authentication, channels, chat, friends, presence, roles, and moderation

 Every backend is feature-flagged.
 You can run the server with just an in-memory store for development, or spin up the full infrastructure stack for production.